 Short Position: When an institution sells an asset that it does not own or sells more of an asset than it owns, it has established a short position.
 If an institution is in a short position with respect to a particular asset on the report date, the institution shall report its liability to purchase the asset in Schedule RC, item 15, "Trading liabilities."
 In this situation, the right to receive payment shall be reported in Schedule RC-F, item 6, "All other assets."
 Because short positions are reported as trading liabilities, each short position should be reported and measured at fair value as defined by ASC Topic 820, Fair Value Measurement.
-Changes in the fair value measurement of trading liabilities should be recognized on Schedule RI, item 5.c, "Trading revenue."
+Changes in the fair value measurement of trading liabilities should be recognized as trading revenue and reported on Schedule RI, item 5.I, "Other noninterest income."